Skip to content

 • Take shorter baths or showers.
 Limit your baths and showers to 10 to 15 minutes, and use warm, rather than hot, water.

 • Use gentle soaps.
-Choose mild soaps.
-Deodorant soaps and antibacterial soaps can remove natural oils and dry out your skin.
+Deodorant and antibacterial soaps can remove natural oils and dry out your skin.

 • Dry off carefully.
 After bathing, gently pat your skin dry with a soft towel and apply moisturizer while your skin is still damp.

-You may have noticed that we did mention using products and gentle cleansers to help with eczema.
-It is often challenging for patients to find the products that are right for them, and this is where Dr. Rodgers at Rodgers Dermatology can really step in to help.
-He can examine your eczema and make recommendations on exactly what you should use for your personal situation.
+You may have noticed that we mentioned using products and gentle cleansers to help with eczema.
+It is often challenging for patients to find the right products, and this is where Dr. Rodgers at Rodgers Dermatology can help.
+He can examine your eczema and recommend what you should use.

 Schedule An Appointment To Treat Your Eczema

-If you think you or someone in your family may have eczema, schedule an appointment with us today!
-Schedule a consultation by calling 972-704-2400 or booking your appointment online
+If you or someone in your family may have eczema, schedule an appointment with us today!
+Schedule a consultation by calling 972-704-2400 or booking your appointment online.

 Share This